-Building a Good Reading Routine with Your Children or their children to develop healthy reading habits.
+Build a Good Reading Routine with your children to develop healthy reading habits.
 Unfortunately, not every kid shows a natural love for reading.
+If you give them something that interests them, like shadow and bone, they might start developing the habit of reading.

 Here is how you can get your kids more involved in reading.